 In the course of further development of mathematics it turned out to be necessary and useful to give a more general and abstract content to the concept of function.
 The essence of the concept is not the dependence of quantities, by which one usually understands numbers that can be compared in a ‘less than or greater than’ relationship, but the fact of correspondence itself, on the basis of which certain objects are regarded as being assigned to certain other objects.
 The concept of a function is reduced to set-theoretical definitions.
 [VNR Encyclopedia, 1977, 107]

-The relation of correspondence between one explanatory term and another defines the terms; the terms are defined by their functional correspondences and the relations of correspondence define the terms.
+The relation of correspondence between one explanatory term and another defines each term; the terms are defined by their functional correspondences and the relations of correspondence define the terms.
 They implicitly and mutually define each other.
 A distinct functioning has an analytic relation to other functionings; in fact this precise analytic relation implicitly defines the function.
 This is to say that our functions are not defined nominally or descriptively, but rather analytically.

-In macroeconomics the precise analytical distinction between two types of functional correspondence with elements in the standard of living constitutes their precise, analytical functional relation to one another.
+In macroeconomics the precise analytical distinction between two types of functional correspondence with elements in the standard of living constitutes their precise, analytical functional definition and relation to one another.
 The abstract, analytical, functional correspondences are

 - current-determinate-point-to-current-determinate-point, and